Hedge funds earned $1.5 trillion for investors in last 10 years

-LONDON Hedge funds earned $1.5 trillion for their investors over the last ten years and more pension funds are increasing the amount of money they allocate to them, trade body Alternative Investment Management Association (AIMA) said on Wednesday.
+LONDON Hedge funds earned $1.5 trillion (1 trillion pounds) for their investors over the last ten years and more pension funds are increasing the amount of money they allocate to them, trade body Alternative Investment Management Association (AIMA) said on Wednesday.

 The findings, based on data from industry tracker HFR, come as hedge funds face intense scrutiny following decisions by funds such as the California Public Employees' Retirement System and Netherlands' PFZW to pull out of them, citing high costs, complexity and poor performance.